msajaffe/C-ADT-s/README.md

 C-ADT-s
 =======

-Abstract data types in C./n
+Abstract data types in C.
 Descriptions and usages are in the header files of each ADT